calculate mean median mode with pandas

 7 H 28 4 12 11

-#calculate mean of each numeric column
+# Calculate the arithmetic mean of each numerical column

 print(df.mean(numeric_only=True))